nimasaj/uBOPa/README.md

 # uBO_Filterlist
-Filterlist to block ads.
+A filterlist to block ads.
 It's specifically written for [uBlock Origin](https://github.com/gorhill/uBlock/), but still compatible with most ad blockers though some rules could only be detected by uBO.
-Main focus of this filter list is to cover websites which are mostly used in Iran, or other Farsi speaking countries, either Iranian or non-Iranian, that are not covered by other major filter lists.
+Main focus of this filter list is to cover most-visited websites in Iran, or other Farsi speaking countries, that are not covered by other major filter lists.

 ## Note
 As a precaution, it is advisable to **disable** your Adblocker when you take **important steps** on trusted sites (bank portals, customer spaces, online shops, etc).